briceburg/shell-helpers/README.md

 chmod +x /usr/local/bin/shell-helpers
 ```

-#### usage in your project
+#### usage (as executable) in your project

-You may now start your scripts with a shell-helpers shebang, and all the helper functions will be available.
+You may now start your scripts with a shell-helpers `shebang`, and all the helper functions will be available.

 ```sh
 #!/usr/bin/env shell-helpers